The article may contain affiliate links.

 Minimalism is a tool that reduces or even eliminates stress in many spheres of life.
-One of them is minimalistic packing for travels.
-In this article, you’ll find my tips on how to pack like a minimalist.
+One of the areas easy to simplify is minimalist packing for travels.
+In this article, you’ll find some tips on how to pack like a minimalist.

 I will write you how I packed for holidays this year, what I forgot, and what were the results.